xerial/sbt-sonatype/README.md

-// Where is the source code hosted import xerial.sbt.Sonatype._ sonatypeProjectHosting := Some(GithubHosting("username", "repostoryName"))
+// Where is the source code hosted import xerial.sbt.Sonatype._ sonatypeProjectHosting := Some(GithubHosting("username", "projectName", "user@example.com"))

-// or alternatively
+// or
-homepage := Some(url("https://(your project url)"))
+sonatypeProjectHosting := Some(GitlabHosting("username", "projectName", "user@example.com"))

-scmInfo := Some(
+// or if you want to set these fields manually homepage := Some(url("https://(your project url)")) scmInfo := Some(
   ScmInfo(